ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/advanced-usage.md

       .builder("Error handling")
       .withInternalFont("does-not-exist") // This is safe and doesn't throw exceptions

-  // The builder is ran here and an exception is thrown val options = builder.options
+  // The builder runs here and only here the exception is thrown val options = builder.options

   // Exception: com.colofabrix.scala.figlet4s.errors$FigletLoadingError